 An in-kind contribution is a match other than a cash contribution.
 Examples include the value of staff time of a partner organization, airfare donated by a U.S. airline, and cash paid by partner organizations for project expenses.
-An applicant can claim only the value of donated property or services.
+With regard to in-kind contribution that is donated to a cooperator by another organization, only the value of donated property or services may be claimed.
 In a proposed budget, an applicant should list all in-kind contributions separately from cash contributions.
 An applicant must describe these in-kind contributions in sufficient detail to determine that the requirements of 15 CFR Part 14.23(a) or 15 CFR Part 24.24 (a) and (b) are met.